chuahhw/designthinking/README.md

 	<p>Without the design thinking assessment point, we might produce a subpar app that doesn't meet the needs of our users.
 By the end of the project demonstration, we did an assessment by asking other students to try to use our prototype.
 This is because we want to ensure that our app prototype is working smoothly.
 Besides, we also ask the students for feedback so that we can make a few more improvements to the app. </p>
 	<p>b.
 During the transition between design thinking phases</p>

-Empathize
+	<p>Empathize</p>
-Since our target is the students of UTM, we did a survey using google Forms and sent it to the student MPP telegram group chat.
-We also interviewed a first-year student to get a better understanding of the issues that are faced by the students.
+	<p>Since our target is the students of UTM, we did a survey using google Forms and sent it to the student MPP telegram group chat.
+We also interviewed a first-year student to get a better understanding of the issues that are faced by the students. </p>

-Define
+	<p>Define </p>
-In this process, we have gathered the problems that are faced by the UTM students through the interview and the survey that we have done in the empathizing process.
+	<p>In this process, we have gathered the problems that are faced by the UTM students through the interview and the survey that we have done in the empathizing process.
 Initially, we define the problem as “How to help students answer the assignments?”
-However, after seeing the results from the survey and interviews, we identified the issue as “How can we create a platform for students to discuss tough questions?”.
+However, after seeing the results from the survey and interviews, we identified the issue as “How can we create a platform for students to discuss tough questions?”. </p>

-Ideate
+	<p>Ideate </p>
-During this phase, we brainstormed ideas on how to tackle this problem and thought of a way to help students in a more efficient way.
-Thus, we proposed a solution where we will develop an app for the students to post questions that they are struggling with.
+	<p>During this phase, we brainstormed ideas on how to tackle this problem and thought of a way to help students in a more efficient way.
+Thus, we proposed a solution where we will develop an app for the students to post questions that they are struggling with.</p>

 Prototype
 In this phase, we develop a prototype that is targeted towards UTM students to post questions that they are struggling with and seniors can answer the questions in the prototype.
 During this process, we are making sure that our product meets all the necessities that the students might need when using our app.